 iii.
 Paul’s command also served the important purpose of removing any false feeling of security the sinning man might have among the fellowship of Christians.
 They couldn’t just ignore his sin, and let him ignore it, pretending it wasn’t there.
 If the man refused to face his sin, the church must face it for him, for his sake and for their sake.

 d.
-The purpose of putting this man outside the spiritual protection and social comfort of the church was the destruction of the flesh, not the body, but his rebellious flesh.
+For the destruction of the flesh: The purpose of putting this man outside the spiritual protection and social comfort of the church was the destruction of the flesh, not the body, but his rebellious flesh.

 i.
 This man, though a Christian, was at this time given over to the sins of the flesh.
 Paul says that as they put him out, the man will be given over to the sinful consequences of his flesh, and the hope is that by wallowing in the results of his sin, the sinful impulse of the flesh in this particular area will be “destroyed.”

 ii.
 As Christians, we do continual battle with the flesh, because though the old man is dead, having been crucified with Christ (Romans 6:6), the flesh lives on, having been “educated” in sin by the old man, the devil, and the worldly culture around us.
 God now calls us, in partnership with Him, to do to the flesh what He did by Himself to the old man: crucify it (Galatians 5:24).
 Paul hopes that putting this man out of the fellowship of the Corinthian Christians will lead him to crucify the flesh with its passions and desires.

 iii.
 The words deliver such a one to Satan for the destruction of the flesh were used to justify terrible torture during the Inquisition, but this isn’t what Paul means at all.
 Paul isn’t talking about destroying the man’s physical body, but addressing the spiritual power of his sinful flesh.